Difficulty

 - When securing items to roof racks, consider tying down the loose ends of straps so they don’t flap while in transit.

-Tip: As you transport the load, be sure to stop and check the straps periodically to make sure the cargo has not shifted, especially after crossing speed bumps or uneven terrain.
+As you transport the load, be sure to stop and check the straps periodically to make sure the cargo has not shifted, especially after crossing speed bumps or uneven terrain.

-How to Loosen a Ratchet Strap
+How to Release a Ratchet Strap

 - Pull and hold the release lever or release tab when you’re ready to remove the strap and unload the cargo.